 If your laces break, or you want to restyle your shoes, you can buy a lace kit, which includes new laces and a needle for threading your shoes.

 Your shoes are an investment.
 Treating them like one will make you happy you made it!

 Boat Shoes: The Quintessential Must Have

-Boat shoes are a must have for any sailor, beginner or skipper.
+Boat shoes are a must-have for any sailor, beginner or captain.

 Before long, if you haven’t already, you’ll be buying your own boat.
 Then, you’ll need a boat lift for safe keeping.